 Hi, I am Mateńka, an oceanic sailing yacht type Cetus 136c.
 I was born in 1986 in the Leonida Teligi shipyard in Stettin, Poland.
 My owner and co-designer Nikodem Jasiński sailed me for 22 years, followed by his daughters, first Joanna Jasińska and now Elisa Jasińska.
-I’ve been in many places around the world: cruised the North sea, crossed the Atlantic, visited the Caribbean, Bahamas and the USA, I’ve lived on the Mediterranean and so much more.
-I have a lot of good friends and a lot of dreams for future adventures.
+I’ve been in many places around the world: cruised the North sea, crossed the Atlantic, visited the Caribbean, Bahamas and the USA, I’ve lived on the Mediterranean and much more.
+I have a lot of good friends that care about me and a lot of plans and dreams for future adventures.

 Mateńka has a long family history and has never been owned by anyone not part of the Jasinski family.
-After Nikodem passed away in 2008, his daughter Asia took over and cared for Mateńka for many years.
+After her pwner and co-designer Nikodem passed away in 2008, his daughter Asia took over and cared for Mateńka for many years.
 During that time, Elisa, Nikodem’s youngest daughter, got into sailing too and she now sails and lives on Mateńka.

 Nikodem Jasiński (1940 – 2008)